Program Admission Requirements

 Requirements for admission are the same for elementary, secondary and music education students.

 Once a student has completed all the requirements for admission, a completed application and appropriate related documents such as clearances and test scores should be submitted to the Education Department.
-Associate Professor of Education and Department Head Anne Reeves reviews candidate application materials.
+Assistant Professor of Education and Department Head Valerie Allison-Roan reviews candidate application materials.
 A letter is sent to the applicant regarding admission status.

 Transfer students must complete all the requirements.
 In addition, transfer students must: